Angel Tree in Hampton Roads

 Each tag on an Angel Tree represents an actual child from right here in Hampton Roads.
 With your help, we can try to provide clothing items for each Angel in Hampton Roads.
 For more information on how to adopt an angel, please email Seth Atkinson* at Seth.Atkinson@uss.salvationarmy.org.

 Angle adoption starts in September of each year.
-Due to a spectacular turn out from our private sponsors this year, we’ve maintained a near 100% sponsorship rate in 2015.
-We will continue taking new applications through November 29, 2016, but cannot guarantee the availability of privately requested tags at this time.
-If you’d like to put your business into a queue to potentially receive some of these Angels as they come in, please e-mail or fax the attached request form to Seth Atkinson as soon as possible.
+Due to a spectacular turn out from our private sponsors this year, we’ve maintained a near 100% sponsorship rate in 2017.
+We will continue taking new applications through mid-October, but cannot guarantee the availability of privately requested tags at this time.
+If you’d like to put your business into a queue to potentially receive some of these Angels as they come in, please e-mail Seth Atkinson as soon as possible.